 2. Enjoy yourself and eat / drink good local things

 How to go to Sweden, whatever the city is, without enjoying a fika (Swedish snack)?
 If you have never tasted Swedish pastries, here is the most typical: the Kanelbulle.
-A cinnamon roll that is just decadent.
+A cinnamon roll that is just SO GOOD.
 If you do not plan to go to Sweden right away, know that there are some very good ones at Ikea ;-).
 This will get you in the mood!

-In general, for dinner / drinks in the evening you can go to the neighborhoods of SoFo or Moosebacke (a bit hipster, cultural districts of Stockholm).
+In general, for dinner/drinks in the evening, you can go to the neighborhoods of SoFo or Moosebacke (a bit hipster, cultural districts of Stockholm).
 Or just Gamla Stan, who has some very nice restaurants!
 A place not to miss in the winter: The tipsy tea, which prepares teas with gin!
-Nothing like it to get warm and cozy !
+Nothing like it to get warm and cozy!

 During the day, you can always enjoy a good hot drink in Sweden’s most famous chain (which I love … always a top-notch decor!): Espresso House!
 A bit like our Starbucks in Scandinavia.
 In addition, every winter they have Christmas mugs that are just too cute.
-Another good address: the Schweizer café in Gamla Stan (ask for a mint / ginger tea … you will see!
+Another good address: the Schweizer café in Gamla Stan (ask for a mint/ginger tea … you will see!
 Best tea of my life filled with fresh and natural things!
 And also the biggest … haha.
-Also, you can leave a souvenir note on the wall as you are given a marker at the entrance just for that !).
+Also, you can leave a souvenir note on the wall as you are given a marker at the entrance just for that!).

 3. Do some shopping

-Do not miss Stockholm’s most famous pedestrian and shopping street, Drottninggatan.
+Also, do not miss Stockholm’s most famous pedestrian and shopping street, Drottninggatan.

-There are many cool museums in Stockholm !
+There are many cool museums in Stockholm!
 Unfortunately we can rarely do everything in a weekend, but here are the main ones!
 It’s up to you to choose according to your tastes.

 The Vasa museum, home to the real Viking Vasa vessel of the 17th century.